quephird/programming-language-tools/README.md

 <a name="utop">³</a> UTop offers a _much_ better user experience than the bultin REPL.
 <a name="ocamlfind">⁴</a> OASIS relies on `ocamlfind` for name resolution of dependencies.
 <a name="ocamlbuild">⁵</a> OASIS generates various files for configuring the build and relies on `ocamlbuild` for building the project.
 See the [documentation](http://ocaml.org/learn/tutorials/setting_up_with_oasis.html#Goingfurther) for details.
+<a name="virtualenv">⁶</a> [`virtualenv`](https://virtualenv.pypa.io/) manages multiple Python environments such that each project has its own interpreter and installed packages.
-<a name="rusti">⁶</a> As of this writing, the latest version of `rusti` only works with the nightly build of Rust from 2016/08/01.
+<a name="rusti">⁷</a> As of this writing, the latest version of `rusti` only works with the nightly build of Rust from 2016/08/01.